 HOpE programme has two parts:

 1.)
 EMPLOYMENT: We help graduates from our learning centres find internships and gain employment in the respective industry based on the vocational skill they choose to learn.
 78.5% of our graduates are now working or self-employed.

 a) SEED CAPITAL FOR OUR GRADUATES.
 This is a start-up capital to help those who are aspired to be entrepreneur.
-We are in the process of developing several business models to help our graduate to minimize their risk while learning to be financially independent.
+We are in the process of developing several business models to help our graduate to minimise their risk while learning to be financially independent.

 We call this “conditional” because they are only eligible for loans if they agree to send their children who dropped out of school back to study within the first year since they receive loan from YCAB.
 That’s the first condition.
-If they cannot afford regular school, the children can attend our learning center (HoLD) for a small fee of U$0.5-1 per month.
+If they cannot afford regular school, the children can attend our learning center (HoLD) for a small fee of U$1 per month.
 The education of their school-age children is the prerequisite for them to get access to the micro funds.
-Subsequently, as they increase their loan size at every loan cycle, to maintain their eligibility to funds, they must fulfill the second condition.
-That is this: they must help recruit at least one school drop-outs from their neighborhood.
+Subsequently, as they increase their loan size at every loan cycle, to maintain their eligibility to funds, they must fulfil the second condition.
+That is this: they must help recruit at least one school drop-outs from their neighbourhood.
 Sending one child to our center means a continuation of access to micro funds.